leoreeves/projects/Hex Color Generator/readme.md

-Generates a random hex color with option to copy hex color to clipboard.
+Generates a random hex colour based on user input, with option to copy hex reference to clipboard.

+Technologies used:

+- HTML
+- CSS
+- jQuery

 Changes to make: